CancerDataAggregator/CDA-HelpDesk/docs/source/Installation.rst

    pip install git+https://github.com/CancerDataAggregator/cda-python.git

-To install a specific version you and do as so:
+To install a specific version you can use this command:

 .. code-block:: console